Drive To Survive Season 6: Release date, what to expect and how to watch

 How much does it cost to watch Drive To Survive?

 It varies depending on which subscription level you choose and which country you are in.
-In the UK, Basic with ads is £4.99 per month, while Premium is £15.99.
-In the United States, it starts at $6.99 and goes up to $19.99.
+In the US, Basic with ads is $6.99 while Premium is $19.99.